rener2020/note/项目日志/强化学习/DQN阅读笔记.md

 - Furthermore, in RL the data distribu-tion changes as the algorithm learns new behaviours, which can be problematic for deep learning methods that assume a fixed underlying distribution.

 ## Overcome
+- This paper demonstrates that a convolutional neural network can overcome these challenges to learn successful control policies from raw video data in complex RL environments.
+- The network is trained with a variant of the Q-learning [26] algorithm, with stochastic gradient descent to update the weights.